LirChen/LirChen/README.md

 ## 🚀 About Me

-**DevOps Engineer and Software Developer** with **6 years of leadership experience** in the **Israeli Defense Forces**, combining cloud infrastructure expertise with hands-on full-stack development. **Computer Science B.Sc. graduate** with extensive experience building production-ready systems.
+**DevOps Engineer and Software Developer** with **5 years of command experience** in the **Israeli Defense Forces**, combining cloud infrastructure expertise with hands-on full-stack development. **Computer Science B.Sc. graduate** with extensive experience building production-ready systems.

 As a **former IDF officer** with comprehensive **DevOps training** and practical software development experience, I specialize in creating **secure, scalable cloud infrastructures** and building **enterprise-grade applications** using modern technologies including AWS, Kubernetes, Docker, Terraform, and microservices architectures.